princemuel/markdown-parser/README.md

 This project is being developed to help Exercism polyglots avoid choice paralysis as that kills momentum.
 It is a work in progress.

-The working MVP version is on the [feat/version-py][py-branch] branch
+The working MVP version is on the [feat/version-py][py-branch] branch, as a CLI tool

 [py-branch]: https://github.com/princemuel/exercism-scheduler/tree/feat/version-py